Xipilscode/Credit_Risk_Classification-logistic_regression/README.md

 ### Note:
 If you are running on a Mac with M1 or M2 chip, there may be issues with installing TensorFlow.
 In this case, please refer to this link for troubleshooting: https://www.mrdbourke.com/setup-apple-m1-pro-and-m1-max-for-machine-learning-and-data-science/

-# Credit Risk Classification

-Credit risk poses a classification problem that’s inherently imbalanced.
-This is because healthy loans easily outnumber risky loans.
-In this Challenge, you’ll use various techniques to train and evaluate models with imbalanced classes.
-You’ll use a dataset of historical lending activity from a peer-to-peer lending services company to build a model that can identify the creditworthiness of borrowers.

 ## Instructions:

 This challenge consists of the following subsections: